What do I need to connect to the Wireless Network?

 To take advantage of the WPI wireless network, you will need an WiFi compatible wireless network card that has the ability to handle WPA with 802.1x authentication, also called WPA Enterprise.
 The Wi-Fi Alliance maintains a Certified Products Search Tool that can assist you in finding wireless cards that have passed compatability and compliance testing.

-See Configuration Directions for step-by-step instructions for various operating systems.
+For members of the WPI Community, please visit Configuration Directions for step-by-step instructions for various operating systems.

 What kind of encryption does WPI use?

 In order to maintain the highest level of security for all users, the WPI wireless network uses WPA2 with AES encryption.